derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 Thanks from me to:
 ~~~~~~~~~~~~~~~~~~

-* Georg Ringer for his extension tx_news, from where I adapted some techniques I use in this extension
+* Georg Ringer for his extension "news", from where I adapted some techniques I use in this extension
 * Thies Kracht from Skyfillers GmbH who developed the CSV export
 * Phat Hoang and Oleksandr Bachynskyi from Pixelant AB for their ideas and contributions
 * Phat Hoang from Pixelant AB for the reCAPTCHA implementation
 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the sys_category refactoring
 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the price option feature
+* W52 MarketingKommunikation GmbH for sponsoring the waitlist, user registrations frontend plugin and e-mail attachments